jansorg/tom/docs/markdown/tom_rename.md

-## tom cancel
+## tom rename

-cancel removed the currently running activity.
-No data will be recorded.
+rename a project or a tag

 ### Synopsis

-cancel removed the currently running activity.
-No data will be recorded.
+rename a project or a tag

 ```
-tom cancel [flags]
+tom rename TYPE {name | ID} newName [flags]
 ```

 ### Options

 ```
-  -h, --help   help for cancel
+  -h, --help   help for rename
 ```

 ### Options inherited from parent commands